epadam/Production-Time-Series-Prediction-System/README.md

 # Production-Level-Data-Analysis

-To build a real world machine learning model
+Model Developing Process

 1. Data Collection

 2. ETL

 3. EDA

-4. Model Development/Evaluation
+4. Model Development/Evaluation (dvc, mlflow, microsoft responsible AI toolkit)

-5. Develop CI/CD/CT for the model
+5. Develop CI/CD/CT for the model (mlrun, tfx, kubeflow pipeline, github actions)

-6. Deploy the model and monitor it
+6. Deploy the model and monitor it (Seldon Core(outlier detection, explainer), Prometheus)

-7. Retrain the model
+7. Retrain the model (Kubeflow Pipeline)

-you can check the us streamlit to check the api
+You use streamlit as the interface to check the api

 1. prediction result
 2. explain the result